flowerfalling/wxbot/README.md

   /state  # View functions' status
   /disable|enable name1[,name2[...]] func1[,func2[...]]  # Enable | Disable someone's permission for some functions
   /start|stop func1[,func2[,func3[...]]  # Start | Stop functions
-  /quit  # Exit robot
+  /admin name  # Transfer administrator's identity /quit  # Exit robot
 ```

+_Gimini is not enabled by default, please fill in the token in plugins-info-gemini-token in config.yaml and restart (then enbale it)_
 </details>

 ## Do not abuse gpt